phord/grok/Filters.md

 Notice that the `before` and `after` filters fit nicely in the `excludes` bucket.

+## Filters do not contain LogFiles
+I could make a filter a "layer" in the stack such that it replaced the LogFile higher up.
+In fact, this has been my plan.
+It won't work.
+I need to be able to pass LogFile to different filters to be handled discretely, so no Filter can own the LogFile, as it turns out, unless each Filter owns each subsequent Filter.
+They could own a `RefCell<Rc<LogFile>>` or something, but that's unnecessary.
+It's probably better to have an interface that accepts Log or LogFile instead.

+    trait Filter {
+        memoize(&mut self, line: &LogLine, result: bool)  {
+            // Insert line offset into matches or nomatches }

+        eval(&mut self, line: &LogLine) -> bool {
+            // Evaluate the filter and remember the result let eval:bool = self.apply_filter(line);
+        }

+        quick_next(&self, offset: usize) -> Option<usize> {
+            // Evaluate offset if we already have this line memoized.
+            //    If so, return location of next included line, or Gap<Location>
+        }

+        iter_range(&mut self, log: &mut Log) -> Iterator<> {
+            type Item = LogLine;
+        }
+    }

+#### Thinking: Skip list?
+Maybe our include/exclude list should be a skiplist.
+This would allow us to quickly answer the question "wh

 ## Filter ordering
 Implementation note: When combining filters with `and` the order doesn't matter much to the user.
 But it may matter a lot to us.
 A filter with a higher number of excluded lines is better to do first since the downstream filters will then have less work to